 Four tests can be used to find out if breast cancer is HER2-positive.
-To have been previously treated with Herceptin, one or more of these tests was used to determine whether or not the cancer was likely respond to Herceptin:
+To have been previously treated with Herceptin, one or more of these tests was used to determine whether or not the cancer was likely respond:

 IHC is the most commonly used test to see if a tumor has too much of the HER2-receptor protein on the surface of the cancer cells.

 The IHC test gives a score of 0 to 3+ that indicates the amount of HER2-receptor protein in tumors.
 If the tumor scores 0 to 1+, it's called "HER2 negative."
 If it scores 2+ or 3+, it's called "HER2 positive."

 Results on the IHC test may vary from lab to lab, and some labs are more competent at HER2 testing than others.
 Talk to your doctor about whether you want to get a FISH test, especially if you have a 1+ or 2+ result from IHC.